 In recent years, spiralizing zucchini into “zoodles” as a substitute for higher carb noodles has become very popular.

-Zucchini is also quite low in calories, with only 18 per cup (124 grams) (51).
+Zucchini is also quite low in calories, with only 27 per cooked cup (180 grams) (51).

+Many delicious foods are low in calories.
 Most of them are fruits and vegetables that also contain nutrients that benefit your health.